lincore81/xeen-godot-addon/README.md

     - [x] I can filter the material list via a line input.
 - [x] When I click on an existing cell, its materials will be set to the brush's materials.
 - [ ] I can paint multiple cells by clicking and dragging
+- [ ] Holding a modifier key while left clicking paints the surrounding walls with the current brush.

-#### Box Select
+### Simple Box Select
 - [ ] I can enable a selection mode that allows me to click and drag to select an area of the map.
 - [ ] I can click outside of the selection to clear it and there is also a keyboard shortcut.
 - [ ] While in selection mode, I can hit enter to fill the selection with the current brush.
 - [ ] While in selection mode, I can hit 'x' or delete to remove all cells in the selection
 - [ ] I can cut, copy and paste the selected cells.
-- [ ] I can set the cell brush materials by picking an existing cell instance (LMB+Shift perhaps?).
-    - [ ] There is a tool button to switch to 'material picker mode'
-    - [ ] When I click on the button my cursor changes to indicate the tool mode
-    - [ ] Clicking on a cell sets my brush to the materials in that cell
-    - [ ] Holding a modifier key allows me to select the material of a single face
 - [ ] I can rotate or flip the selection (as a whole)
 - [ ] I can drag the selection to move the cells.

-#### Map Settings
+### Simple Map Settings
 - [ ] I can resize and crop the map without losing all data.
 - [ ] I can press a button to clear the map
 - [ ] I can change the map resource in the GUI.
+- [ ] I can create a new map resource in the GUI.

+### Advanced Editing
+- [ ] I can add a cell object to a cell instance that can be accessed through the map class (doors, chests)
+- [ ] I can rotate and flip cell objects

 #### Cells and Faces
 - [ ] I can flip and rotate UV coordinates for each face in the brush view.
 - [ ] I can override which faces to show in the cell brush ("always visible", "always show", "auto")
 - [ ] I can mark cell faces as passable for open doors and such

-### Advanced Editing
-- [ ] I can add a cell object to a cell instance that can be accessed through the map class (doors, chests)
+- [ ] I can set the cell brush materials by picking an existing cell instance (LMB+Shift perhaps?).
+    - [ ] There is a tool button to switch to 'material picker mode'
+    - [ ] When I click on the button my cursor changes to indicate the tool mode
-- [ ] I can rotate and flip cell objects
+    - [ ] Clicking on a cell sets my brush to the materials in that cell
+    - [ ] Holding a modifier key allows me to select the material of a single face

 ### Runtime
 - [x] I can determine if an actor can move from a cell to another (by direction)